Peder Kolstad: Eastern Greenland dispute

 that Norway should claim sovereignty over part of the area near Scoresbysund.
 Norwegian whalers and trappers stayed in the area.
-The Farmer's Party had a post in their program that Norway should assert historical rights in Greenland and whaling interest in the Arctic Oceans, but Kolstad was still initially negative to the proposal.
+The Farmer's Party had a post in their program that Norway should assert historical rights in Greenland and whaling interest in the Arctic Oceans.
+Nevertheless, Kolstad was initially negative to the proposal.

 In June the same year, the cabinet got a telegram from Hallvard Devold who led a Norwegian expedition in Greenland which stated that Norwegians had occupied Myggbukta and declared the nearby area for Norwegian territory, calling it Erik the Red's Land.
 After multiple cabinet discussions, the cabinet issued a royal declaration on 10 July 1931 where Eastern Greenland was claimed as Norwegian territory.
 The decision was met with condemnation from the Labour Party.
 Denmark contested the claim and brought the case to the International Court of Justice where they won in 1933.

 The Menstad conflict

 When Kolstad formed the cabinet in May 1931, the industry in Norway had been marked by strikes and lock-out since March.
 In Menstad near Porsgrunn, Norsk Hydro hired temporary workers to unload a number of ships.
 The union considered those workers to be strikebreakers.
 The cabinet sent 120 police officers to protect the workers.
 After the police officers were attacked by stones and sticks on 8 June, the cabinet sent military forces to the place – soldiers and four vessels – which calmed the situation.
 Although Quisling was not prominent in making the decision, as Minister of Defence the non-socialist parties gave him most of the credit while he became considered an enemy by the labour movement.